postgrespro/aqo/README.md

 Now this mode may work not good for rapidly changing data and query distributions, so it is better to reset extension manually when that happens.

+Intelligent mode also may decrease performance for workloads with a large frequency of fast simple queries.
+This drawback will be fixed soon.

-Also please note that intelligent mode is not supposed to work with queries with dynamically generated structure.
-Dynamically generated constants are okay.
+Please note that intelligent mode is not supposed to work with queries with dynamically generated structure.
+Nevertheless, dynamically generated constants are being handled well.

 For handling workloads with dynamically generated query structures the forced mode "aqo.mode = 'forced'" is provided.
 We cannot guarantee performance